kkr123/helloworld/README.md

-this is a demo forusing git
+this is a demo for using git
+we arepshing into github